DanSmaR/Rebase_Labs/README.md

 bin/dev rebuild_docker
 ```

-The command `bin/dev start_compose` or `start_docker` will start two Docker containers: one for the PostgreSQL database and one for the Ruby/Sinastra API.
+The command `bin/dev start_compose` or `bin/dev start_docker` will start two Docker containers: one for the PostgreSQL database and one for the Ruby/Sinastra API.
 The API will be available at `http://localhost:3000`.

 Firstly, the database will be created and be connected.
 This message will be on the console for a while if you are using the `bin/dev start_compose` command: